Looking for a great gaming keyboard? Here is our list of all the best keyboards available for gaming in 2018. Tested by our dedicated gaming team.

 The non-conflict keys and customizability was impressive for the price which makes it a great budget option.
 For those wondering, non-conflict keys are the budget version of anti-ghosting.
 Real anti-ghosting would have been better undoubtedly, but for a budget keyboard like this one, it’s pretty neat with some non-conflict keys.

-While this is not an actual mechanical keyboard, it does a good job of replicating the feel of one.
+While this is not an actual mechanical keyboard, it does an excellent job of replicating the feel of one.

 If you are looking for a great mechanical keyboard, this is not the pick for you.
-However, if you are looking for something in between membrane and mechanical, it is an excellent choice.
-Certainly the best semi-mechanical option of its price range.
+However, if you are looking for something in between membrane and mechanic, it is an excellent choice.
+Undoubtedly the best semi-mechanical option in its price range.

 It is not the most comfortable of keyboards, but a budget option has to have its flaws.
-All and all you get a lot of great performance for your money with the Emarth keyboard, and we recommend it to any avid and semi-serious gamer.
+All and all you get a lot of high-level performance for your money with the Emarth console, and we recommend it to any severe and avid gamer.

 Expand for Full Review